ex-ratt/AdapTrack/README.md

 * VISIBILITYTHRESHOLD: SVM score threshold for tracks to be regarded visible

 Example: `$ ./MultiTracker video.avi svm-fhog9-4x10 4 1.0 -0.25`

+The app can be controlled by the following keys:

+* q: exit
+* p: pause/unpause
+* r: reset the tracker
+* d: show debug-output (particles and unconfirmed tracks)
+* other keys: progress to the next image

 Resources